Sarigam

-Sarigam is a town and an industrial notified area in Umbergaon Taluka of Valsad district in the Indian state of Gujarat.
+Sarigam is a town and an Industrial Notified Area in Umargam (Umbergaon) taluka of Valsad district in the Indian state of Gujarat.

 Demographics

 As of 2001 India census, Sarigam INA had a population of 100,000.
 Males constitute 63% of the population and females 37%.
 Sarigam INA has an average literacy rate of 70%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 42%.
 In Sarigam INA, 18% of the population is under 6 years of age.